 - Some VPN providers can log your connection.
 Connection logs are something VPN users need to avoid.
 As you use a VPN for PRIVACY and SECURITY, make sure that your VPN provider does not keep logs on your connection.

 - Some advanced settings need to be done manually.
 This can be a problem if you’re not that into tech and manual configuration.
 Some advanced features or protocols are accessible only if you manually configure it on your devices.

 What to look for into a personal VPN?

-Now that we know what is a VPN service, which are virtual private networking’s ups and downs, maybe you think that you should start to look after a VPN provider.
+Now that we know what a VPN service is, which are virtual private networking’s ups and downs, maybe you think you should start to look after a VPN provider.

 These are the most important aspects that your future provider must meet:

 - VPN apps are compatible with the most common operating systems.
 As soon as you test the VPN by yourself, you will definitely want to use it on as many devices as you can.
 Plus, it is super important to use a mobile VPN, as many of us use our smartphones to connect to public WiFi hotspots.